andrew/ultimate-awesome/README.md

 - [awesome-anvil](https://github.com/anvil-works/awesome-anvil) - A collection of resources for all your Anvil needs.
 Including awesome projects from the community, demos, blogs and tutorials.
 - [awesome-opensearch](https://github.com/bigdataboutique/awesome-opensearch) - A curated list of links and resources all about Opensearch.
 Maintained by the Opensearch experts at BigData Boutique (makers of Pulse for Opensearch).
 - [useful-sites](https://github.com/cdoco/useful-sites) - :maple_leaf: 一名 phper 的网站收藏。.
+- [awesome-startup-stack](https://github.com/cristobalcl/awesome-startup-stack) - Curated list of technologies for your next startup.
 - [Awesome-Medical-Research](https://github.com/Engineering-Course/Awesome-Medical-Research) - Awesome list for deep learning on medical research.
 - [awesome-multiplayer-games](https://github.com/herrherrmann/awesome-multiplayer-games) - :joystick: Awesome games for local multiplayer sessions or LAN parties.
 - [awesome-purchasing-power-parity](https://github.com/jaipandya/awesome-purchasing-power-parity) - Global products with support for Purchasing Power Parity.